Postgraduate accreditation

 Which professional qualifications are relevant?

-The BCS can award any of the following three professional qualifications.
+The BCS can award the following professional qualifications:

 As part of the accreditation process, an accreditation panel from the BCS visits the Department of Computer Science on a periodic basis.
-The most recent such visit was in April 2017, to review the accreditation of our degrees for the next five years.
-The panel was very impressed with the general quality of our courses, and with the examples of student work that they examined, and so the BCS accredited our MSc programmes as detailed below.
+The most recent of these visits was in October 2022, to review the accreditation of our degrees for the next five years.
+The panel was impressed with the quality of our courses, and on the basis of their recommendations, the BCS agreed to accredit our programmes as detailed below.

-• MSc in Computer Science with Speech and Language Processing
+• MSc Computer Science with Speech and Language Processing

 Visit the British Computer Society website.